Last Updated August 29, 2024

 This Privacy Policy sets forth PECO’s practices regarding our collection, use and disclosure of personal information and other data that you may provide to us, including through our Websites or in e-mail or other electronic communication you send to us.
 It also describes the privacy rights you may have with respect to your personal information, and your responsibilities and obligations.
 By providing us with personal information, or by accessing or submitting information through our Websites, you agree to the terms and conditions of this Privacy Policy without limitation or qualification.
 This Privacy Policy should be read in conjunction with the Terms and Conditions of Use, which is incorporated into, and forms an integral part of, this Privacy Policy.

 This Privacy Policy applies to personal information that PECO receives during our business operations as a “data controller” - which means we determine the purpose and means of processing such personal information.
 For purposes of this Privacy Policy, the term “personal information” refers to any information that, either alone or in conjunction with other data, can be used to distinguish or identify a particular individual and is subject to, or otherwise afforded protection under, a law, statute, or regulation governing data privacy or security.
+The term “personal information” does not include anonymized or de-identified data that is not attributable to a particular individual or household and that is not otherwise subject to a data protection law, statute, or regulation.
+PECO may anonymize or de-identify personal information, and such data is not subject to this Privacy Policy, and PECO may use such data for any purpose.

 1. What Information Do We Collect?